We are searching for

 A vehicle recall occurs when the auto manufacturer or NHTSA discovers a safety issue with the car and recalls it for repairs.
 When this happens, customers are notified by mail and can bring their vehicle to a local dealership to have the repair performed at no charge.

-What are the Two Types of Vehicle Recalls?
+What Are The Two Types of Vehicle Recalls?

 The two types of vehicle recalls are safety-related and non-safety-related.
 The most common is safety-related, and they are more emergent than non-safety-related.

-Is it Okay to Buy a Car with a Recall?
+Is It Okay to Buy a Car With a Recall?

 It depends.
 You can buy a car with an open recall if you plan on having it fixed.
 However, if the vehicle is old and the recall time window has passed, you may have to pay for the repairs yourself.
 Driving a car with an open recall could pose danger to yourself and others.